Lokesh-26/ReYOLOv8/README.md

 You can read the full paper on: <br/>
 [Frontiers in Neuroscience - ReYOLOv8 paper](https://doi.org/10.3389/fnins.2024.1477979) <br/>

-To check-out the original YOLOv8 repo, from Utralytics, you can check: <br/>
+To check out the original YOLOv8 repo, from Utralytics, you can check: <br/>
 [Ultralytics' original repo](https://github.com/ultralytics/ultralytics) <br/>

 # Setting up the environment